Mandakini Devasher Surie left the Foundation in May 2018.

-Mandakini is a Senior Program Officer in The Asia Foundation’s country office in New Delhi, India.
-She has been working on transparency and accountability issues in India for the last 10 years.
-Since joining the Foundation in February 2011, she has developed and managed grants in each of the India office’s focus areas including – transboundary water governance, intra-regional trade facilitation, combating trafficking in persons, women’s security and open/accountable governance.
-Mandakini also manages the Luce Scholars program in India.
-Prior to joining the Foundation, Mandakini served as a Research Analyst with the Centre for Policy Research, India’s premier policy think tank based in New Delhi, where she led advocacy and research on the right to information, managed a case studies research project on accountability mechanisms in India’s flagship social welfare schemes and anchored communication and outreach activities.
+Mandakini Surie was formerly a senior program officer in The Asia Foundation’s country office in New Delhi, India.
+She worked on transparency and accountability issues After joining the Foundation in February 2011, she developed and managed grants in each of the India office’s focus areas including: transboundary water governance, intra-regional trade facilitation, combating trafficking in persons, women’s security and open/accountable governance.
+Mandakini also managed the Luce Scholars program in India.
+Prior to joining the Foundation, Mandakini served as a research analyst with the Centre for Policy Research, India’s premier policy think tank based in New Delhi, where she led advocacy and research on the right to information, managed a case studies research project on accountability mechanisms in India’s flagship social welfare schemes and anchored communication and outreach activities.

-Education: BA in History, Lady Shri Ram College for Women, India; MA in Modern Indian History from Jawaharlal Nehru University, India; MSc in Development Studies from the London School of Economics and Political Science, UK.
+Education: Bachelor’s degree in History, Lady Shri Ram College for Women, India; master’s degree in Modern Indian History from Jawaharlal Nehru University, India; master’s degree in Development Studies from the London School of Economics and Political Science, UK.